pkic/pkic.org/content/events/2023/pqc-conference-amsterdam-nl/_index.md

             - Volker Krummel

     - time: "12:00"
-      title: To be announced shortly
+      title: ANSSI plan for post-quantum transition
-      description: The speaker(s) for this session will be announced soon!
+      description: The abstract for this session will be published soon!
       track: Governance
       speakers:
-        - TBC
+        - Jérôme Plût
       location:
         Breakout:
           title: " "